Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 2. Building the AdTree executable

-    In this repository we use an modified version of [AdTree: Accurate, Detailed, and Automatic Modelling of Laser-Scanned Trees.](https://github.com/tudelft3d/AdTree) located in the [`AdTree`](./AdTree) folder.
+    In this repository we use a modified version of [AdTree: Accurate, Detailed, and Automatic Modelling of Laser-Scanned Trees.](https://github.com/tudelft3d/AdTree) located in the [`AdTree`](./AdTree) folder.
 To build the excecutable some third-party libraries and dependencies must be included.
 Most dependencies are included in the distribution except [Boost](https://www.boost.org/).
 So you will need to have Boost installed first.

     You need [CMake](https://cmake.org/download/) and of course a compiler to build AdTree: